MarcoMuellner/domaindrivenjs/doc-concept.md

 - **Implementing DDD with JavaScript**
     - Challenges and solutions
     - TypeScript considerations
-    - Domainify's approach
+    - DomainDrivenJS's approach

 ### 4. Core Concepts

-Detailed explanations of each DDD building block and how Domainify implements them:
+Detailed explanations of each DDD building block and how DomainDrivenJS implements them:

 - **Value Objects**
     - Definition and importance
-    - Creating value objects with Domainify
+    - Creating value objects with DomainDrivenJS
     - Validation with Zod
     - Immutability and equality
     - Common patterns and examples